The Evolution of the Romulan Emblem

 Although it may be just a decoration or a pictogram denoting a certain section of the ship, there is one reason why it was likely intended to be the Romulan emblem indeed.
 It looks remarkably similar to the Klingon symbol that had premiered just a few episodes earlier, in "Elaan of Troyius".
 It is even composed of the same colors.
 So whoever created this supposed Romulan emblem had a good intention to give this race more distinctiveness, but should have come up with something much more original to that end.
 Yet, perhaps the set designers deliberately made it look like the Klingon trefoil.
 The latter can be found on the ship's hull and may have been recognizable in the episode (the Romulans are using Klingon D7 cruisers in this episode).
 So the Romulan emblem may have been made to look similar.
 A possible retroactive in-universe explanation is that the logo symbolizes the supposed short-lived alliance of the Romulans with the Klingons in the 2260s.
 The colors and their arrangement were taken from the Klingon trefoil, while the unknown individual Romulan emblem may have contributed the hexagonal shapes.
 Hexagons can be seen all over the Romulan ship in this episode, and probably not by mere coincidence.

-Interestingly, the regular hexagon already appears on a Romulan helmet in TOS: "Balance of Terror", while a variety of elongated coffin-shaped hexagons can be seen on Vulcan in TOS: "Amok Time".
+Interestingly, the regular hexagon can already be seen on a Romulan helmet in TOS: "Balance of Terror", while elongated coffin-shaped hexagons appear as the cross-section of the bridge in the same episode and, in many places, on Vulcan in TOS: "Amok Time".

 The familiar Romulan emblem, the bird-of-prey supposedly holding the two planets Romulan and Remus, was designed by Monte Thrasher.
 Michael Okuda tells us about the motivation to create an all-new symbol: